 This is a common Russian version of a traditional coleslaw.
 It is easy to make, light and relatively low in calories but filling cabbage salad with carrots.
 How is this recipe different from a typical English/American slaw?
 There is no mayonnaise in the Russian cabbage salad.
 Instead Russian cole slaw is dressed with lemon juice, salt and just a bit of oil.
 It is light, healthy and tasty if you know just one little secret of making it.
 Here it is… Continue reading

-Posted in autumn recipes, budget meals, easy, healthy, high-fiber, low-calorie, low-fat, salad, spring recipes, summer recipes, vegetables, vegetarian, winter recipes
+Posted in autumn recipes, budget meals, easy, healthy, high-fiber, low-calorie, low-fat, paleo friendly, salad, spring recipes, summer recipes, vegetables, vegetarian, winter recipes

 Tagged caraway, carrots, unrefined sunflower oil, white-cabbage